hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 kernel<<<grid, block>>>(d_a, dimx, dimy);
 ```

-Those we mentioned in this unit only cover the basics of CUDA.
+The features mentioned in this unit only cover the basics of CUDA.
 In the next unit, we will be looking at more advanced topics on CUDA programming, for example, performance considerations.
-We recommend you to further explore the CUDA APIs and practice these in the following lab.
+We recommend you further explore the CUDA APIs and practice these in the practical sessions.

 # Recommended Reading